Dobefu/DLiteScript/docs/content/docs/standard-library/arrays/join.md

 +++
 title = 'arrays.join'
 linkTitle = 'join'
-description = 'Joins array elements into a string with a delimiter.' weight = 0 draft = false
+description = 'Join array elements into a single string with a custom delimiter.
+Concatenate array values with separator between each element.
+Part of the arrays namespace.' weight = 0 draft = false
 +++